DhruvinSoni30/Terraform_AWS_Monitoring/README.md

-# Creating Infrastructure on AWS and monitoring solutions using Terraform Modules
+# Implementing Monitoring solution for AWS Infrastructure using various CloudWatch Alarms

 * Cloudwatch alarm is used to monitor a single cloud watch metric or the result of Match expression using cloud watch metrics.
 Also, it sends out a notification based on the threshold we set for each service in the cloud watch alarm.
 You can actively monitor the status of each alarm in the cloud watch dashboard.